Easy-To-Make Winter Coffee Recipes

 · Pinch of chocolate shavings

 Step one: Add milk, unsweetened cocoa, and sugar to a small saucepan.
-Heat over medium heat until sugar is completely dissolved.
+Heat over medium heat until the sugar is completely dissolved.
 Stir occasionally.

 Step three: Pour into large mugs and top with whipped cream.
 Sprinkle with chocolate shavings and crushed peppermint.